kovidgoyal/calibre/manual/faq.rst

 Replace ``192.168.1.2`` with the local IP address of the computer running calibre.
 If you have changed the port the calibre content server is running on, you will have to change ``8080`` as well to the new port.
-The local IP address is the IP address you computer is assigned on your home network.
+The local IP address is the IP address your computer is assigned on your home network.
 A quick Google search will tell you how to find out your local IP address.
 Now click "Save" and you are done.